Ethnic Studies

 Time in Candidacy

 A dissertation prospectus of approximately fifteen pages, excluding bibliography, will be due the semester following the QE exams.
-Thus, for those taking their QE exams in the spring, the prospectus will be presented in the fall semester to the entire dissertation committee in a one-hour meeting.
-All members of the committee must receive a hard copy of the prospectus one full week before the exam.
+Thus, for those taking their QE exams in the spring, the prospectus will be presented in the fall semester to the entire dissertation committee in a one and a half hour meeting.
+All members of the committee must receive a hard copy or electronic copy of the prospectus no later than one full week before the exam.
 Exams should be scheduled by the student at the beginning of the semester, in consultation with the graduate officer, who will organize room scheduling.

 Finally, please note that the QE list is organized alphabetically per section and that each section collects an interdisciplinary array of texts.
 The organization of a student's QE bibliography will instead reflect particular disciplines or areas of studies, such as contemporary literature; transnational feminist theories; visual culture and racialization; literature and critical legal studies; history of civil rights youth movements; gender and sexuality in 20th century immigration; contemporary queer politics and religion, partially drawn from across the master list.